Codegnan-HYD/sql-app-08/README.md

 * Create an ER Diagram using the Logical Data Model.
 * Create an ER Diagram using the Physical Data Model.

-#### Data Set:
+#### Data Set
-* Customer Data: First name, last name, and mobile number.
+* Customer Data: First Name, Last Name, and Mobile Number.
 * Order Data: Order Date and Order Amount.

-#### Rules:
+#### Rules
+* A customer may or may not place order.
-* A customer can place many separate orders.
+* A customer can have one or many orders.
 * Each order belongs to one customer.

-### Generate SQL:
+### Generate SQL to:
 * Create tables in the database.
 * Insert records for 6 customers where 4 customers have placed orders and 2 customers have not.
-* Out of 4 customer who placed orders, 2 customers have placed multiple orders, and 2 customers have placed single orders.
+* Out of 4 customer who placed orders, 2 customers have placed multiple orders, and 2 customers have placed single order each.
 * Find customers who have placed orders.
+* Find customers who have placed one order.
+* Find customers who have placed more than one order.
 * Find customers without orders.
-* Find customers, even those without orders.
+* Find customers including those without orders.
 * Find customers having orders placed after 2025.
 * Find the total order amount per customer.
-* Find customers who have placed more than one order.

 ## Getting Started
 Follow these steps to get a local repository up and running: